 \subsection{Training and evaluation protocol}

-To establish a unified evaluation framework and to support the reproducibility of the results, we generated train, validation, and test splits using 60\%, 20\%, and 20\% fractions, respectively.
+To establish a unified evaluation framework and support the results' reproducibility, we generated train, validation, and test splits using 60\%, 20\%, and 20\% fractions, respectively.
 All of the data splits were obtained using stratified sampling.
-This technique ensures that the distribution of the target variable(s) among the different splits remains the same \cite{sechidis2011}.
-We performed such stratification for all datasets, except the ones which include predefined splits provided by the original authors.
-More specifically, for the \emph{BigEarthNet} and \emph{SO2Sat} datasets, we use the train, validation and test splits as provided in \cite{Sumbul2019BigearthnetAL,Sumbul2021BigearthnetAL, Zhu2020So2Sat}.
-Since \emph{SAT6}, \emph{RSD46-WHU}, \emph{DFC15} and \emph{AID} datasets consist only with predefined train and test splits, we further take 20\% from the train part for validation.
+This technique ensures that the distribution of the target variable(s) among the different splits remains the same \citep{sechidis2011}.
+We performed such stratification for all datasets except the ones which include predefined splits provided by the original authors.
+More specifically, for the \emph{BigEarthNet} and \emph{So2Sat} datasets, we use the train, validation, and test splits as provided in \citep{Sumbul2019BigearthnetAL,Sumbul2021BigearthnetAL, Zhu2020So2Sat}.
+Since \emph{SAT6}, \emph{RSD46-WHU}, \emph{DFC15} and \emph{AID} datasets consist only of predefined train and test splits, we further take 20\% from the train part for validation.
 Finally, note that the PlanetUAS dataset was part of a competition, and as such, the test data is not publicly available.
-Therefore, from the original train data, we generated train, validation, and test splits using the 60\%, 20\%, and 20\% fractions, respectively.
+Therefore, we generated train, validation, and test splits from the original train data using the 60\%, 20\%, and 20\% fractions, respectively.

-All the models are trained using the train splits, with parameters selection/search performed using the validation splits.
-Additionally, to overcome over-fitting, we perform early stopping on the validation split for each dataset, the best checkpoint/model found (with the lowest validation loss) is saved and then applied on the original test split to obtain the final assessment of the predictive performance.
-All the train/validation/test splits for each dataset are available in our repository.
+All the models were trained using the same train splits, with parameters selection/search performed using the same validation splits.
+Additionally, to overcome over-fitting, we perform early stopping on the validation split for each dataset; the best checkpoint/model found (with the lowest validation loss) is saved and then applied to the original test split to obtain the final assessment of the predictive performance.
+All the train/validation/test splits for each dataset are available on our repository.